-GCSE exams are extremely important, however events out of our control can happen which cause us to miss an exam.
+GCSE exams are very important.
+The thought of missing one of your GCSE exams may be a frightening prospect, however events out of our control can happen which cause us to miss an exam.
 These events are known as unprecedented events.
-Especially with the ongoing pandemic, ‘unprecedented’ is a word that we have all come across a lot, but what actually happens if you miss a GCSE exam?
+Especially with the recent pandemic, ‘unprecedented’ is a word that we have all come across a lot, but what actually happens if you miss a GCSE exam?

 If you miss an exam due to an unprecedented event, then there are systems in place to ensure you get a grade, as long as you meet certain criteria.
 However, if you miss the exam due to something within your control i.e., waking up late then you will fail the exam.
 You may be eligible for a resit at a later date.